sizhewang1130/3guys/proposal.md

 2. Sample Period: Oct 2020 - Jul 2022.
 3. Sample Conditions:
     - GICS Sector: Financials, Information Technology, Industrials
-    - If available, use the period from Jan 2020 to Dec 2022.
 4. Variables (Stock price, Number of layoffs, Symbol, GICS Sector, News Positive Sentiment, News Negative Sentiment, Time Period) are necessary.
 ### Now dataset and some changes of the dataset:
-We already have data from Oct 2020 - Jul 2022 from Kaggle, we might do some changes to the raw code that the author provided to get data from Jan 2020 to Dec 2022.
+We already have data from Oct 2020 - Jul 2022 from Kaggle, the dataset is clean enough to use
 ### Import Raw data:
 https://www.kaggle.com/datasets/parsabg/stocknewseventssentiment-snes-10?select=data.csv
-### Transform:
+### Transform
-Make changes to the raw code, and change the data period from Jan 2020 to Dec 2022.
-Got the new dataset to use.